dy-chi/ml_unsupervised_project/README.md

 Using K-means clustering I was able to create clusters that matched the categorical column "Channels" _fairly_ well.
 With more time and further tweaking it may be possible to get a closer match.

-Further insights on the datasets were gleaned ffrom PCA and visualizations as discussed within jupyter notebook
+Further insights on the datasets were gleaned from PCA and visualizations and these are discussed within jupyter notebook

 <p align="right">(<a href="#readme-top">back to top</a>)</p>